New Year, new start, right? But if you want to make the most of the January opportunity, it’s important to close out the current year first.

 When you look at the perfect life you visualized, there’s a good chance some of those goals will take more than a year to achieve.

 That’s why the next step is to get clear on what you want to achieve over the next 12 months.
-You can use your Yearly Commitments sheet to capture your goals.
+You can use your Annual Review Workbook to capture your goals.

 When you write down your goals, make sure they’re S.M.A.R.T.
 This means to make them: